 On May 25, 2022, retroactive to April 1, 2022, we entered into a reinsurance arrangement whereby we reinsured a sizeable block of fixed annuity contracts to a certified domestic reinsurer.
 This closed block of contracts reflected business issued prior to 2015 and consisted entirely of higher guaranteed interest rate products.
-We are accounting for this transaction as a deposit-type contract.
-The contract reinsured \$516.2 million in policyholder account balance liabilities in exchange for fixed maturity securities and cash, less deferred revenue.
-We immediately recognized \$11.6 million of certain non-refundable premiums associated with the transaction in investment income.
-The remaining deferred revenue will be amortized in future periods.
-The net consideration transferred to the reinsurer was \$493.9 million.
-This resulted in recognizing a deposit asset on reinsurance of \$516.2 million at April 1, 2022.
-Fixed maturity securities were transferred at market value as of the closing date of the transaction, resulting in a pre-tax net realized investment loss of \$12.3 million.
-We will continue to administer this business on an ongoing basis, and we will receive an ongoing expense allowance associated with these efforts.
+We have accounted for this transaction as a deposit-type contract.
 For additional information on this reinsurance arrangement, please see Note 14 - Reinsurance.

-In 2021, we sold 100% of the capital and surplus of Sunset Life (now Ibexis Life & Annuity Insurance Company) to Bona Holdings, LLC for \$29.5 million, resulting in a net gain of approximately \$5.5 million.
+In 2021, we sold 100% of the capital and surplus of Ibexis Life & Annuity Insurance Company to Bona Holdings, LLC for \$29.5 million, resulting in a net gain of approximately \$5.5 million.
 In addition, we received \$1.0 million for providing certain transition support services associated with this transaction.